ttecles/aidl-lyrics-recognition/README.md

 Further research could be done for:
 * melody extraction
 * chords transcription
-* adding a language model to improve the results of the transcription task
 * summary of the lyrics
 * pitch recognition
 * contribute to larger datasets of high quality